soda-lmu/lmu-soda-knowledge-sharing-tutorials/README.md

 Welcome.
 This repository is intended to share (Python/R) code with colleagues at the [LMU SODA chair](https://www.stat.lmu.de/soda/en/).

-The by far most important content in this repository is some example code to help you get started with using certain technologies.
-Until now, it is only about using Azure OpenAI.
+The by far most important content in this repository is some example code to help you get started using certain technologies.
+Until now, the repository is only about how to access and use Azure OpenAI's models.

 ### Prerequisites